elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 Many of these instructions exist in a signed and an unsigned version (e.g., `blt` and `bltu`).
 This is necessary since the processor does not know if you consider the value in a register to be a signed or an unsigned number.
 Consider the instruction `blt x1, zero`.
 If `x1` contains `0xFFFFFFFB`, it is less than zero if we consider it a signed integer (-5), but *much* more than zero if we consider it unsigned (4294967291).

-In addition, there are a number of pseudoinstructions that compare a register's value to zero.
+Additionally, there are a number of pseudoinstructions that compare a register's value to zero.
 These are just for convenience and are easily implemented using the correspoding instructions and using `zero` as one of the operands:

 | Instr   | Mnemonic                | Use                  | Condition (jump if)                         |
 |---------|----------------------------|----------------------|-------------------------------|